acquia/pipelines-examples/tutorial-301/README.md

   there is no security risk.

 To make this work, you will need to add the SSH key to the acquia-pipelines.yml file that you copy from here into your Cloud repository.
-To get the files, clone this repository and checkout the pipelines301 branch, or you can [download the ZIP file here](http://tutorials.pipeline-dev.services.acquia.io/pipelinestutorial301.zip).
+To get the files, clone this repository and look in the tutorial-301 folder, or you can [download the ZIP file here](http://tutorials.pipeline-dev.services.acquia.io/pipelinestutorial301.zip).

 The steps are:

 * Clear out a branch in your Acquia Cloud repo so that only the tutorial files are included.
-* Copy the files from this branch into your Cloud repository.
+* Copy the files from this folder into your Cloud repository.
 * Use the ```pipelines encrypt``` command to add the SSH key to the acquia-pipelines.yml file:
 ```